sebastiantoh/tp/docs/DeveloperGuide.md

  #### Error handling within the `Logic` component

-The below activity diagram shows the overall process of execution of reminder delete 1.
+The below activity diagram shows the overall process of execution of `meeting add <args>`.

 In order to ensure data cleanliness and that the inputs by the users are valid, errors are thrown at various stages if:
 - Incorrect command format is used (e.g. missing/incorrect prefixes)
 - Invalid index/values provided (e.g. non-positive and non-integer values are provided as index, non-alphanumeric character included in message, unrecognised date formats, etc.)

-For example, the activity diagram below illustrates the different outcomes that can occur from `meeting add <args>` Command.

 ![The different outcomes of the program that can occur from the `meeting add <args>` Command](images/MeetingAddActivityDiagram.png)